 How do all the various people coordinate themselves under holacracy?
 How does the organization ensure a coherent strategy?
 Does it devolve into madness without a “boss”?

-Further, each employee is embedded in circles, which have their own governance structures.
-So the web developer might be embedded in the marketing and technology circles.
-These circles meet regularly.
+Second, each employee is embedded in circles, which have their own governance structures.
+The web developer might be embedded in the marketing and technology circles, which both meet and coordinate regularly.
 In these meetings, everyone in that particular circle explores how they might, as a unit, adapt and evolve.
-And for each circle, there are roles designated for communicating with other circles.
+And within every circle, there are roles dedicated to communicating with other circles.
 There are specific processes to ensure that all the circles understand one another and are moving in ways that build off one another.

 Perhaps most importantly, what potential and possibility do we dismiss when we don’t allow people to make decisions on the issues that they are closest to?
 What great opportunity has your organization missed out on because it’s not asking everyone to be their best?